BorgXQ/blackjack-optimizer/README.md

 - **State space**: 600 possible combinations (`player_sum`, `dealer_visible`, `usable_ace`, `can_split`, `can_double`)
 - **Assumption**: Environment is *Markovian* &rarr; modeled as a Markov Decision Process (MDP)

+### Default Simulation
+Each simulation, detailed in `run_simulation.py`, consists of, by default, 1 million Blackjack episodes.
+Each episode is a full round from dealing cards (sampling form the stochastic environment) until a terminal state is reached (win/loss/draw).
+25 such simulations are run by default in `batch_runner.py` to reduce the standard error of the mean (SEM) for a more accurate estimate of the true expected return.

 ### Trained Agent

 To validate the hypothesis, we implement an agent that represents a **model-free, on-policy Monte Carlo (MC) method** for learning optimal Blackjack strategy.
 The agent implements the **every-visit MC** method for policy evaluation and improvement that updates *Q-values* for every occurrence of a state-action pair within an episode.
 The fundamental equation being approximated is